 * ''The Conqueror'': [[BigBad Zarm]] makes all the Planeteers, [[OnlySaneMan except for]] [[HeartIsAnAwesomePower Ma-Ti]], fight with one another and nearly succeeds in having them destroy some nuclear missiles.
 What the four kids don't know for quite a long time, is that by obeying Zarm, they betrayed Gaia, who consequently became mortal (and apparently lost a great part of her powers).
 Seeing Ma-Ti cry of helplessness and hearing Gaia's almost resigned voice is [[NoPunIntended heart-breaking]].
 Thankfully, it's followed by a [[Heartwarming/CaptainPlanetAndThePlaneteers heartwarming part]].

 * ''Heat Wave'': Gaia's life is in great danger, due to the greenhouse effect of [[MadScientist Dr. Blight's]] force-field dome over Hope Island.
-When the Planeteers, after saving Linka and stopping the toxic fumes from being pumped under the dome, return to the island, they find Gaia dying.
-And yet, it's her who gives them a tip on how to call [[AllYourPowersCombined Captain Planet]] from inside the force-field.
+When the Planeteers, after saving Linka and stopping the toxic fumes from being pumped under the dome, return to the island, they find Gaia close to dying.

 * ''Mind Pollution'': Thanks to Verminous Skumm handing out [[GRatedDrug drugs called "Bliss"]] to everyone, [[spoiler:Linka's cousin Boris goes crazy, jumps out of the window of the second story of a building, survives his injuries and [=ODs=] on the whole bottle of Bliss that was given to him before he dies of a fatal overdose.]]

 * ''The Great Tree Heist'': Captain Planet is so badly wounded by Greedly that when the Planeteers try to bring him back, he can't manifest.
-The Planeteers think he's dead; the conversation that follows- unable to say "dead," denial and crying - is heartbreaking.
+The Planeteers think he's dead; the conversation that follows - inability to say "dead," denial and crying - is heartbreaking.
 Even worse is that 3 out of the 5 Planeteers are orphans and Captain Planet is implied to be their surrogate/adoptive father.
 NOW go watch the scene.

 * ''A Formula For Hate'': A young high school basketball player Todd Andrews finds out that he is HIV positive, this of course makes him concerned and depressed.
 Then Verminous Skumm uses this as means to take over the world: by lying by townspeople about AIDS and spreading lies about it.
 He becomes victim of bullies, his own best friend rejects him, he lies to his girlfriend to protect her and she thinks that he dumped her and later townspeople attack him, his mom and their living place and his little brother was beaten.
 In the end of episode, with the help from his coach, everyone accepts him and feel guilty about their treatment towards him and there is AnAesop that HIV positive people are need care and support, not scorn and harassment.
 However despite the fact that everyone accepted [[TheWoobie Todd]], episode's ending is BittersweetEnding at best, because Todd will not have a chance to marry his girlfriend and have kids because he'll infect his potential kids with HIV and Todd probably won't live very long if his HIV turns to full-blown AIDS (unless he spends a lot of time and a lot of money on getting it under control, but even that's not very likely).